 Living with Roommates

 You may feel uneasy about speaking with your roommate for the first time.
-It is suggested that you reach out to your roommate prior to your arrival to introduce yourself.
+We suggest that you reach out to your roommate prior to your arrival to introduce yourself.
 Here are some things that may help you to guide the conversation:

 - Discuss your major

-- Discuss items that either you or your roommate are bringing to conserve space (e.g. refrigerators, microwaves, televisions, Keurigs, etc.)
+- Discuss items that either you or your roommate are bringing to conserve space (e.g. refrigerator, microwave, television, Keurig, etc.).
+Is there anything you want to shop for together once you’re here?

 If a conflict with your roommate does arise: